-The dropdown filters at the top of each LUX dashboard let you quickly generate custom charts with your data.
+The dropdown filters at the top of each LUX dashboard let you quickly drill down into your data.
 All you have to do is click the arrow icon on the right-hand side of the filter menu to filter your data by page label, device, browser, country, connection, median/average/95th percentile, and customer data variable.

 Step 7 • Create custom metrics via the User Timing spec